Self-service is key to reducing support costs and helping more users succeed

 Try adding few of these self-serve help options into your product and see if it helps drive an increase in feature adoption.

-Also check out a recent webinar we did on this topic below, where we show how to build the self-serve help examples in your product, using Chameleon 👇
+Check out above a recent webinar we did on this topic, where we show how Launchers can be used to build self-serve help that deflects support tickets and improves feature adoption.